Chris Organ (PI)

 I have a broad background in comparative and evolutionary biology with specific training in paleobiology, genomics, and phylogenetic comparative methods.
-My Ph.D. was earned under the guidance of dinosaur paleontologist Jack Horner.
-After my doctoral studies, I won an NIH postdoctoral fellowship at Harvard to work with Scott Edwards on genome evolution.
-My research expanded throughout my fellowship to include work on sex chromosomes and human evolution.
-This research was driven by phylogenetic comparative methods I helped develop with Dr. Mark Pagel and Dr. Andrew Meade (University Reading, UK).
-After my postdoc, I joined the Department of Genetics and Genomics at Biogen Idec.
-My work there focused on viral-host interactions and multiple sclerosis GWAS.
-In 2013, I accepted a position at Montana State University in the Department of Earth Sciences and the WIMU Regional Program in Veterinary Medicine.
-Since 2017, I also serve as the Director of the Directed Interdisciplinary Studies Program in the Honors College and am the Senior Bioinformatics Scientist for Montana INBRE, which is funded by the NIH.
+My Ph.D. was earned under dinosaur paleontologist Jack Horner.
+I was an NIH postdoctoral fellow at Harvard in Scott Edwards’ lab, where my research turned to genome evolution.
+I also worked in the Department of Genetics and Genomics at Biogen.
+My research is driven by phylogenetic comparative methods I help develop with Mark Pagel and Andrew Meade (University Reading, UK).
+My current research program at Montana State University is located within the Department of Earth Sciences and the WIMU Regional Program in Veterinary Medicine.
+I also serve as the Director of the Directed Interdisciplinary Studies Program in the Honors College and am the Senior Bioinformatics Scientist for Montana INBRE, which is funded by the NIH.